St Augustine's Church, Pendlebury: Churchyard

 Below the east window is a memorial to 64 victims of the Clifton Hall Colliery disaster who were buried in the churchyard.
 The churchyard also contains war graves of twelve service personnel of the Great War and four of the Second World War.

 Reception

-Nicholas Pevsner writing in the Buildings of England described the church as one of the greatest and most moving of all Victorian churches, with an interior of "breathtaking majesty and purity".
+Nikolaus Pevsner writing in the Buildings of England described the church as one of the greatest and most moving of all Victorian churches, with an interior of "breathtaking majesty and purity".

 The church was the subject of drawings and paintings by artist L.S.
 Lowry who lived at 117 Station Road, Pendlebury, between 1909 and 1948.

 Current condition

-In recent years, several church restoration projects have been completed, including re-pointing southeast side and the addition of toilets and kitchen.
+In recent years, several church restoration projects have been completed, including re-pointing southeast side and the addition of toilets and a kitchen.

 The church is in need of at least £1 million for refurbishments to the interior roof and to repair the pointing on the exterior of the church, and is a priority project for English Heritage, who quote it as being "exceptionally important".